marcstreeter/minecraft-project/util/README.md

 # Minecraft Server: Util

-This utility is installed as a sidecar of every "world".
-It is meant to enable saving.
+The server utility is installed as a sidecar of every "world".
+It is meant to enable saving and loading of worlds.